 Weekly openings may occur from the third Sunday of June through the first Saturday in August.
 After the first Saturday in August, only cost recovery may occur in a very limited area due to run timing of local pink salmon stocks.
+However, if significant numbers of fish remain, additional common property opportunity may be provided via emergency order, or a cost recovery fishery may be implemented dependent on the presence of wild salmon stocks in the area.

-At its spring 2022 Board of Directors meeting, NSRAA passed a motion to allow gillnetting in the Southeast Cove THA on Tuesdays and Wednesdays for the 2022 season with direction for rotation as follows: seine Sunday and Thursday; gillnet Tuesday and Wednesday; troll Monday, Friday and Saturday.
-The NSRAA board passed a motion at its spring 2023 Board of Directors meeting to mirror the schedule from the 2022 season.
-The NSRAA board also passed a motion directing the cost-recovery revenue needs to be split 50/50 between SE Cove and Crawfish Inlet.
+At its spring 2022 Board of Directors meeting, NSRAA passed a motion to allow gillnetting in the Southeast Cove THA/SHA on Tuesdays and Wednesdays for the 2022 season with direction for rotation as follows: seine Sunday and Thursday; gillnet Tuesday and Wednesday; troll Monday, Friday, and Saturday.
+The NSRAA board mirrored that schedule for the 2023-2024 season.
+The board decided to change the rotation at its spring 2025 Board of Directors meeting to provide more troll opportunity.
+The rotation will be as follows: seine Sunday and Thursday; gillnet Friday; troll Monday, Tuesday, Wednesday, and Saturday.
+The NSRAA board also passed a motion directing the cost-recovery harvest split across NSRAA sites.
+Southeast Cove returns will be harvested to target approximately \$1,200,000 in revenue.

-In 2023 the following harvest management strategy will be implemented following costrecovery harvest completion:
+In 2025 the following harvest management strategy will be implemented with costrecovery harvest occurring around the peak of the return, estimated to be during stat weeks 28-31: